 Practical assignments

-Right here in th have the men make a list of every single task that they can delegate.
+Right here in this Seminar have the men make a list of every single task that they can delegate.
 Then have them make a list of every task that they should delegate.

 Making your men successful is what it is all about.
-Do that here and now in your .
-After they have made these two lists lead a discussion by which they can learn from each other.
+Do that here and now in your Seminar.
+After they have made these two lists, lead a discussion by which they can learn from each other.
 To do this alone at home might be too difficult for them.
 Do it together and send them home to follow up knowing that they will share with others successes and struggles.

 Check next time and give opportunities for them to share with each other.